piotreks-uw-edu/Tutorials/Airflow/cli.md

 airflow scheduler

 ### optional, start a web server in debug mode in the background
 airflow webserver --debug &

 ### test tasks (dag_id - task_id - date_in_the_past)
-airflow tasks test forex_data_pipeline is_forex_rates_available 2021-01-01
+airflow tasks test tutorial sleep 2015-06-01

+### test the whole dag
+airflow dags test tutorial 2015-06-01

+### initialize the database tables
+airflow db migrate

+### print the list of active DAGs
+airflow dags list

+### prints the list of tasks in the "tutorial" DAG
+airflow tasks list tutorial

+### prints the hierarchy of tasks in the "tutorial" DAG
+airflow tasks list tutorial --tree